-Although Derrida insists that there is not one homogenous problematic of the subject, that it is discussed differently by philosophers and theorists (Hegel, Husserl, Heidegger, Lacan, etc.), warning against any generalized usage of the term and that we must take account of all these differences, he does suggest what they all, roughly, have in common: They all find their point of departure in a “structure of relation to self ‘as such’ and of reappropriation” (267).
+Although Derrida insists that there is not one homogenous problematic of the subject, that it is discussed differently by different philosophers and theorists (Hegel, Husserl, Heidegger, Lacan, etc.) – thus warning against any generalized usage of the term, and that we must take account of all these differences – he does suggest what they all, roughly, have in common: They all find their point of departure in a “structure of relation to self ‘as such’ and of reappropriation” (267).
 Let me begin by unpacking this structure.

-The relation of the self to itself ‘as such’ is what makes the “self-same” subject–what we think of as “ourselves”–possible: the subject as that which remains the same through difference, which incorporates difference as a moment of itself.
-“Reappropriation” says that we appropriate for ourselves the differences we encounter; we represent them to ourselves and make them our own; and that, through this owning, something like the same returns, or can return.
-We refer difference and change over time back to one underlying substance, substratum, hypokeimenon.
-From here, it is a quick leap to other predicates we associate with “ourselves” as self-same, as a present-being, present to itself: “identity to self, positionality, property, personality, ego, consciousness, will, intentionality, freedom, humanity, etc.,” but also, “stance, stability, permanence, sustained relation,” and so on.
+The relation of the self to itself ‘as such’ is what makes the ‘self-same’ subject, what we think of as ‘ourselves’, possible: The subject as that which remains the same through difference, which incorporates difference as a moment of itself; the subject ‘is’ this self-sameness.
+“Reappropriation” here means that we appropriate for ourselves the differences we encounter; we represent them to ourselves and make them our own; and, through this owning, something like the same returns, or can return.
+Difference and change over time thus refers back to one underlying substance, substratum, hypokeimenon.
+From here, it is a quick leap to other predicates we associate with ‘ourselves’ as self-same, as a present-being, present to itself: “identity to self, positionality, property, personality, ego, consciousness, will, intentionality, freedom, humanity, etc.,” but also, “stance, stability, permanence, sustained relation,” and so on.
 All these predicates are predicated upon a conception of the subject as center: center of its possibilities and powers, center of its activity and its relations, center of its representations and its world.
-A center that supposedly creates its own reality, expresses ‘itself’, and, as Derrida later notes, dominates and masters nature, the animal, and the other (in a mode that is, if not exclusively virile/male, then at least ‘human’).
+It is a center that supposedly creates its own reality, expresses ‘itself’ – and, as Derrida later notes, dominates and masters nature, the animal, and the other (in a mode that is, if not exclusively virile/male, then at least ‘human’).
 Again, all of this begins from this structure of ‘relating to self as such’, of reappropriating differences as part of the ‘same’ self, and of returning to oneself and of returning as oneself as such.

 To make it a bit less abstract, we could say that reappropriation involves everything we maintain about ourselves when we answer the question, “Who are you?”
 In answering this question, we bring ourselves back as the same.
 It is this conception of the subject (as a present being who speaks in the present and persists over time in presence) that shapes not only our relationship to law, economy, and politics, but also to everyday life.
 It is our basic and quasi-intuitive way of relating to ourselves: present, as ourselves, as such.
 The big questions in deconstruction begin here: what exactly is this relation that I have to myself?
 Can I really relate to myself ‘as such’?
 Is there a myself ‘as such’ to which or to whom I would relate?
 And if not, who then asks this question?
 Who or what says ‘I’?
 Let’s leave these questions aside for now and say something briefly about how this structure of relation-to-self and of reappropriation gets displaced by various thinkers before Derrida, since their work paved the way for deconstruction.